aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-sql/_index.md

 ## Other APIs Implementing This Function

-- **[POST /cells/{name}/saveAs](https://apireference.aspose.cloud/cells/#/SaveAs/PostDocumentSaveAs)** – Saves an Excel file as HTML with additional settings and stores the result in the specified storage.
+- **[POST /cells/{name}/saveAs](https://apireference.aspose.cloud/cells/#/SaveAs/PostDocumentSaveAs)** – Saves a workbook in a different format and stores the result in the specified storage.

-- **[PUT /cells/convert](https://apireference.aspose.cloud/cells/#/Workbook/PutConvertWorkBook)** – Converts an Excel file to HTML with optional settings and returns the result in the response.
+- **[PUT /cells/convert](https://apireference.aspose.cloud/cells/#/Workbook/PutConvertWorkBook)** – Converts a workbook to another format with optional settings and returns the result in the response.

-- **[GET /cells/{name}](https://apireference.aspose.cloud/cells/#/Workbook/GetWorkBook)** – Retrieves an Excel file as HTML with optional conversion settings.
+- **[GET /cells/{name}](https://apireference.aspose.cloud/cells/#/Workbook/GetWorkBook)** – Retrieves a workbook with optional conversion settings.